Industrial Design

 CONSUMER GOODS AND INTERIOR DESIGN

-The Imprints Department at Hagley houses an outstanding collection of trade literature spanning the past century of American history.
+The Published Collections Department at Hagley houses an outstanding collection of trade literature spanning the past century of American history.
 More than 40,000 trade catalogs focus on a wide range of products for both domestic and industrial use.
 The sectors of household appliances, furniture, furnishings, hardware, and housing (mail order and plans) are particularly well represented.
 While mainly consisting of advertisements with a strong visual component, trade literature generally conveys the promotional message manufacturers attach to their products.

 Trade catalogs also offer a glimpse into the evolution of industrial design, both in style and as a professional field, during the twentieth century.
 Hagley’s Fred M.B.
 Amram & Sandra A. Brick Woman Inventor Collection includes selections of Eva Zeisel-designed mass-produced ceramic tableware pieces as well as a prototype of a portable chair made from tubular steel.
 The Adolph D. Lambach papers contain sketches of appliance cabinets and furniture he developed in Art Deco and traditional styles for the Admiral, Zenith, Pacific Mercury, and Sears Roebuck companies.
 Toy manufacturers relied on industrial designers such as Austin Homer, who received patents for games produced by the Plakie Corporation.
 The Ken White Associates, Inc. records document the international projects of an independent design firm specializing in bookstores and convenience stores.
 The Bancroft Company materials document its promotion of “Ban-Lon” fabrics through sponsorship of the Miss America pageant.

-New possibilities for designers created by the revolutionary entrance of plastics into the world of consumer goods can be explored through The Society for the Plastics Industry’s materials.
-Photographs and publications document designers’ decisions to replace natural materials with plastic, consumers’ changing perceptions of plastics, and growing concerns for safety, recycling, and environmental impact.
 William Pahlmann’s fifty-year career offers insights into the accomplishments and challenges of an interior designer.
 His activities included designing and producing furniture and textiles for home and business use.
 One of the twentieth century’s most influential interior designers, Pahlmann (1900-1987), worked on numerous commercial and residential projects, was the head of Lord & Taylor’s interior design department, and decorated the Four Seasons Restaurant in the Seagram Building.
 His records provide a detailed examination of the interaction between client and designer and document Pahlmann’s ties with the American Institute of Decorators and his advocacy of the American home-furnishing industry.

 ADVERTISING AND PACKAGING